-To view service maps, from one.newrelic.com click Explorer.
+You can view service maps from different parts of one.newrelic.com.
 Once you select an entity to view, you can select service maps from the sidebar.

-Each entity in a map displays a color dependent on its performance.
+Each entity displays a color dependent on its performance.

-- Green: there are currently no violations for this entities performance.
+- Green: there are currently no incidents for this entities performance.

-- Yellow: there is an open warning violation for this entity.
+- Yellow: there is an open warning incident for this entity.

-- Red: there is an open critical violation for this entity.
+- Red: there is an open critical incident for this entity.

-- White: agent not reporting.
+- Gray: agent not reporting.
 This means that the agent installed on the entity is not reporting any data.
 This is expected behavior for databases or externals.